Portfolio landlord

 How many properties do I need to be classified as a portfolio landlord?

-The PRA defines a portfolio landlord as a borrower with four or more distinct mortgaged buy-to-let properties, counted in aggregate across all lenders.
-Unmortgaged properties are generally excluded from the count, though they are included in the wider portfolio assessment.
-The threshold applies at the point of application, if completing a fifth purchase would take you to four or more mortgaged properties, you will be treated as a portfolio landlord on that application.
+Four or more distinct mortgaged buy-to-let properties, counted in aggregate across all lenders.
+Unmortgaged properties are generally excluded from the count but included in the wider assessment.
+The threshold applies at the point of application, so if completing a purchase would take you to four mortgaged properties, you are treated as a portfolio landlord on that application.

 Do properties held in a limited company count towards the four-property threshold?